arshadvp2526/Amazon-Connect/Introduction to AWS and Amazon Connect Contact Cloud Center.md

 🔌 Integrates Well	Seamless integration with AWS services (Lex, Lambda, DynamoDB, etc.)
 🤖 AI Ready	Add chatbots, real-time sentiment analysis, and automation with ease

-📚 What You’ll Learn in This Training Series
+📚 **What You’ll Learn in This Training Series**
 How to create and configure an Amazon Connect instance

 Set up queues, agents, routing profiles, and contact flows

 Design IVRs using the visual contact flow editor

-Test internal calling without using external phone numbers
+Test internal calling and queues

 Integrate Lambda functions for dynamic routing

-Use Amazon Lex for voice/chat bots
+Use Amazon Q for AI assisted support